Top 3 Best and Favorites

 You’ll also have protective pads that will help your ankle bones from getting banged up as you’re on the trail.
 Plus, you can stay safe with the reflective logos that provide visibility in low-light conditions.
-Finally, you don’t have to take off your shoes to put on these gaiters, as the external side hook-and-loop closure system makes it quick and easy to wear these gaiters for a trail run.
+Finally, you don’t have to take off your shoes to put on these gaiters, as the external side hook-and-loop closure system makes it quick and easy to don these gaiters for a trail run.

 - Can easily remove them without taking off your shoes

 - No blisters around the ankles even with low-cut socks

 - A little extra space around the shin